 - Lessons from recent court treatment

-- Practical considerations for drafting permissions to allow creation of a derivative work
+- Practical considerations for drafting permissions to allow the creation of a derivative work

 The panel will review these and other key issues:

-- What is a derivative work and does the examination vary depending on the type of work—musical, software, literary?
+- Does the examination of a derivative work vary depending on the type of work--musical, software, literary?

-- What are the practical considerations for drafting permissions to allow creation of a derivative work?
+- What are the practical considerations for drafting permissions to allow the creation of a derivative work?

 Loeb & Loeb